Adversarial robust weighted Huber regression: Proofs of Proposition -

 We evaluate the right-hand side of \eqref{ine:aplower:tmp} at each term.
 First, we have

-where (a) follows from H{\"o}lder's inequality, (b) follows from the relation between indicator function and expectation, (c) follows from Markov's inequality, (d) follows from the definition of $\lambda_o$ and (e) follows from \eqref{ine:cov}.
+where (a) follows from H{\"o}lder's inequality, (b) follows from the relation between indicator function and expectation, (c) follows from Markov's inequality, (d) follows from Assumption \ref{a:1} and (f) follows the definition of $\mc{R}$.
+Second, we have